jon-bit/The-Book-Of-Forbidden-Knowlege/README.md

 ## _Go zero to hero in IT_
 version: 0.0.5 Beta

-The book of forbidden knowledge is a collection of useful resources in the IT feld.
+The book of forbidden knowledge is a collection of useful resources in the IT feild.

 ### Requirements to get in the book (2 out of 3 needed, or special permission):
 - Open source and/or source available  (a github repo/account needed)